 Some rules to follow as you shape your eyebrows:

-- The start of your brow should begin at the bridge of your nose and not the inner corner of your eye as many believe.
+- The start of your brow should begin at the bridge of your nose.
+It should not start in the inner corner of your eye as many believe.
 If your brows are set too far apart it will unnecessarily widen your face.
 You can find your eyebrow starting point by holding an eyeliner pencil up to either side of your nasal bone.

 - Leave your brows nice and long.
 The ends of your brows extend past the outer corner of your eye.
-Draw an imaginary line (or again take a pencil) from the corner of your nose to the outer corner of your eye and past it to your hair line and make your eyebrow tail defined so that it lifts the eye.
+Draw an imaginary line (or again take a pencil) from the corner of your nose to the outer corner of your eye and past it to your hairline.
+Make your eyebrow tail defined so that it lifts the eye.

 Now the ideal eyebrow shape is different for everyone, as again, no two faces are identical.
 Plus, no two sides of your face are identical, and this asymmetry can be subtle or very noticeable.